Hellraiser: Origins: Reception

 Gerrard's Pinhead design attracted a level of controversy.
 While some fans welcoming the new, more rustic design along with the reboot, others voiced discontent over the new Pinhead style.
 In particular the absence of Doug Bradley was a chief complaint, echoing those which came from the previous Hellraiser film, Hellraiser: Revelations.

 Clive Barker's announcement

 Just six days prior to the Halloween release of Hellraiser: Origins, Clive Barker, director of the original film and creator, announced on his page that he was working with Dimension Films to produce his own Hellraiser reboot, featuring Doug Bradley.
-The Hellraiser: Origins concept and its trailer was not mentioned, and as of March 2015, Clive Barker has not acknowledged it.
+The Hellraiser: Origins concept and its trailer was not mentioned, and as of March 2015, Barker has not acknowledged it.

-On 10 April 2014, Paul Gerrard posted an announcement of his own:
+On 10 April 2014, Gerrard posted an announcement of his own: